-Age thresholds for screening have been variably recommended in clinical practice (Appendix B Table 1).^{3, 93, 96} While AAA prevalence and rupture risk increase with older age, so do the comorbidities complicating surgical candidacy and contributing to competing causes of mortality.
+Age thresholds for screening have been variably recommended in clinical practice (Appendix B Table 1).
+While AAA prevalence and rupture risk increase with older age, so do the comorbidities complicating surgical candidacy and contributing to competing causes of mortality.
 Overall, expanding screening eligibility to older adults would only prevent AAA-related deaths in those who are surgical candidates with life expectancies long enough to realize the AAA benefits.
-Direct evidence presented in our systematic review shows that the mean age at recruitment in the population-based trials ranged from 68 to 73 years, with the oldest participants up to 83 years in one of the trials.15 Literature examining a possible differential screening effect by age is limited by lack of power, distribution and range of ages reported, and number of studies examining these subgroup issues.
-Nonetheless, two of the population-based screening trials

-(Viborg and Western Australia) reporting subgroup analyses by age show similar relative benefits in AAA-related mortality estimates in older or younger age groups as compared with the overall trial results.
-None of the included population-based screening trials included adults younger than 64 years of age.
+Direct evidence presented in our systematic review shows that the mean age at recruitment in the population-based trials ranged from 68 to 73 years, with the oldest participants up to age 83 years in one of the trials.
+Literature examining a possible differential screening effect by age is limited by lack of power, distribution and range of ages reported, and number of studies examining these subgroup issues.
+Nonetheless, two of the population-based screening trials (Viborg and Western Australia) reporting subgroup analyses by age show similar relative benefits in AAA-related mortality estimates in older or younger age groups compared to the overall trial results.
+None of the included population-based screening trials included adults younger than age 64 years.

 Indirect evidence in older age groups shows that a large proportion of AAA burden (prevalence and ruptures) occurs in older age groups.
-One analysis of 3.6 million self-referred participants (2003 to 2008) reported AAA prevalence of 0.05 percent for 40- to 50-year-olds, increasing to 3.5 percent in 91- to 100-year-olds,178 with nearly half of those with AAA \geq 5 cm found in 70- to 79-year-olds.179 A large, prospective population-based study in the United Kingdom (2002 to 2014) reported that the annual rate of AAA acute events in men doubles every decade, increasing from 55 events per 10,000 patient-years for men aged 65 to 74 years to 298 events per 10,000 patient-years.
+One analysis of 3.6 million self-referred participants (2003 to 2008) reported AAA prevalence of 0.05 percent for 40- to 50-year-olds, increasing to 3.5 percent in 91- to 100-year-olds, with nearly half of those with an AAA diameter of 5 cm or larger in found in 70- to 79-year-olds.
+A large, prospective population-based study in the United Kingdom (2002 to 2014) reported that the annual rate of AAA acute events in men doubles every decade, increasing from 55 events per 10,000 patient-years for men ages 65 to 74 years to 298 events per 10,000 patient-years for men age 85 years or older.
+Two-thirds of ruptures were found in those aged 75 years or older.

 While AAA prevalence rises with age, so do surgical complications, including mortality.
 A 2017 meta-analysis of nine observational studies (N=25,723) of EVAR with study periods of 1995 to 2012 reported statistically significant higher pooled 30-day postoperative mortality (3.73% vs. 1.68%) in octogenarians compared to younger adults, along with more pulmonary (3.32% vs. 1.38%) and renal complications (3.67% vs. 1.86%) and more endoleaks (25.83% vs. 21.30%).
-Total complications, however, were similar between the groups.180 An analysis of VA data (2002 to 2010) reported that functional status is an independent predictor of 30-day postoperative mortality for AAA repair (open and EVAR).181 This relationship was stronger in octogenarians (\geq 80 years) compared to the younger cohort.
-An analysis of National Inpatient Sample data (2005 to 2009) reported that postoperative mortality and length of stay increased with every decade (p<0.05).182
+Total complications, however, were similar between the groups.
+An analysis of VA data (2002 to 2010) reported that functional status is an independent predictor of 30-day postoperative mortality for AAA repair (open and EVAR).
+This relationship was stronger in octogenarians (age $\geq$ 80 years) compared to the younger cohort.
+An analysis of National Inpatient Sample data (2005 to 2009) reported that postoperative mortality and length of stay increased with every decade (p<0.05).